Tutorials

 Applying tabs in laser drawing

-For all materials, parts smaller than 5x5 millimeters can be lost during the laser process.
-We cannot guarantee that we can supply residual shapes of small holes.
+For all materials, parts smaller than 5x5 millimeters may be lost during the laser process.
+We cannot guarantee to supply residual shapes of small holes.

-If you want to make small parts, you must ensure that they remain attached to the residual plate.
-You do this by adding tabs in your drawing, these are a kind of small bridges between your drawing and your residual shape, or simply interruptions in the cutting line.
+If you want to make small parts, you need to make sure that they stay attached to the rest shape.
+You do this by adding tabs in your drawing, which are like little bridges between your drawing and your rest shape, or simply breaks in the cutting line.

-For thin materials such as resin board and paper, the use of tabs is recommended for shapes up to 50x50 mm.
-For larger parts, tabs may also be used to keep parts in the right place in the plate.
+With thin materials such as resin board and paper, the use of tabs is recommended for shapes up to 50x50 mm.
+For larger underparts, tabs can also be applicable to keep parts in the right place in the sheet .

 • Use at least two to three bridges for larger parts (up to 50x50 mm)